Dionisiy/CA/jquery-functions-and-selectors.md

 ```

-$p is just a variable name.
-There is nomagic associated with the $ in $p; it's just a convention for saying, "hey, this variable contains a jQuery object."
-We could call $p anything we want:$paragraph, paragraph, space_cows, whatever!
+`$p` is just a variable name.
+There is nomagic associated with the $ in `$p;` it's just a convention for saying, "hey, this variable contains a jQuery object."
+We could call `$p` anything we want:`$paragraph`, `paragraph`, `space_cows`, whatever!
 It's just helpful for people reading our code to see $p, since this is a concise way of saying "hey, there's a 'p' jQuery object in here."